Government imports 6000 oxygen cylinders to battle oxygen crisis in Delhi. Photo: PTI

-According to the Johns Hopkins University, the global death toll due to COVID-19 stands at 399,832.
-Another 3,087,714 people have recovered from the disease.
+Across the world, there have now been over 168 million confirmed cases of COVID-19.
+According to Johns Hopkins University, the global death toll due to COVID-19 stands at 3,507,471.

 Note: The live blog may take a few seconds to load.
 Please don’t go away.